Semi-local string comparison: algorithmic techniques and applications

-Using methods of computational geometry, matrix $P$ can be preprocessed to allow element queries on $P^\Sigma(i,j)$ much more efficiently than by a direct linear sweep. \begin{theorem} Given a (sub)permutation matrix $P$ of size $n$, there exists a data structure which \begin{itemize} \item has size $O\bigpa{n \log n}$; \item can be built in time $O\bigpa{n \log n}$; \item allows to query an individual element of the simple (sub)unit-Monge matrix $P^\Sigma$ in time $O\bigpa{\log^2 n}$; \end{itemize} \end{theorem} \begin{proof} The required structure is a two-dimensional range tree \cite{Bentley:80_CACM} (see also \cite{Preparata_Shamos:85}), built on the set of nonzeros in $P$.
+\begin{theorem} Given a (sub)permutation matrix $P$ of size $n$, there exists a data structure that \begin{itemize} \item has size $O\bigpa{n \log n}$; \item can be built in time $O\bigpa{n \log n}$; \item allows to query an individual element of the simple (sub)unit-Monge matrix $P^\Sigma$ in time $O\bigpa{\log^2 n}$; \end{itemize} \end{theorem} \begin{proof} The required structure is a two-dimensional range tree \cite{Bentley:80_CACM} (see also \cite{Preparata_Shamos:85}), built on the set of nonzeros in $P$.
 There are at most $n$ nonzeros, hence the total number of nodes in the tree is $O\bigpa{n \log n}$.
 A dominance counting query on the set of nonzeros can be answered by accessing $O\bigpa{\log^2 n}$ of the tree nodes. \end{proof}

 \begin{example} \figref{f-range-tree} shows a $4 \times 4$ permutation matrix, with nonzeros indicated by green \footnote{For colour illustrations, the reader is referred to the online version of this work.
 If the colour version is not available, all references to colour can be ignored.} bullets, and the corresponding range tree. \end{example}